kubeshop/testkube/docs/executor-maven.md

   - maven/integration-test
 ```

-As we can notice there are several types, Maven excutor handle second part after `/` like task name, so `maven/test` will run `mvn test` and so on.
+As we can see, there are several types.
+The Maven executor handles the second part after `/` as a task name, so `maven/test` will run `mvn test` and so on.

 One exception from this rule is `project` which is generic one and force you to pass additional argument during test execution e.g.: